Braves vs. Mariners Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has recorded 43 hits with 12 doubles, a triple, eight home runs and 12 walks.
-He has driven in 21 runs with six stolen bases.
+- Jarred Kelenic has 12 doubles, a triple, eight home runs, 12 walks and 21 RBI (45 total hits).
+He has swiped six bases.

-- Kelenic enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .235 with a double, two walks and an RBI.
+- Kelenic heads into this matchup looking to extend his three-game hit streak.
+In his last five games he is hitting .286 with a double, two walks and an RBI.

 Kelenic Recent Games